 How is a typical science apprenticeship structured?

 Your science apprenticeship will typically focus on one area of science, whether that’s analytical science, chemical science, life sciences or research and development.
 However, it’s common to rotate between a few different departments in this area during your apprenticeship.
-Unilever’s packaging technology apprentices, for example, experience three key areas and Rolls-Royce’s apprenticeship is made up of several three-to six-month placements.

 The length of apprenticeships vary.
 Generally speaking, the higher the level of qualification, the longer the apprenticeship is.
-Higher apprenticeships tend to last between two and three years, while degree apprenticeships can take up to five years to complete.
+Higher apprenticeships tend to last between two and three years, while degree apprenticeships can take up to six years to complete.
 Some employers will give you one day a week to study, whether that’s through a distance learning programme or day release to a local university or college, and other employers will require you to study in blocks of a week or two at a time.

 You should also think about whether you want to move to a different area or stay close to home and commute to work.
 If you want to stay local, you’ll need to look for apprenticeships in your area.
 Some employers may only offer one location while others might have multiple locations.
 Some apprenticeships might also require you to be mobile so think about whether this would suit you.
-GSK’s manufacturing scientist apprenticeship, for example, is based in Ware in Hertfordshire but you may be required to work at Harlow in Essex as well.

 Does a science apprenticeship allow me to progress as quickly as a graduate?